Quality communications - the three Rs

 Think of your content as a business asset which is just as valuable as your products or services, employees, equipment and property.

 Having said that, your approach shouldn’t be rigid, because people and circumstances change.
-We’ve certainly seen plenty of evidence this year of how quickly things can look very different.
+We’ve certainly seen plenty of evidence recently of how quickly things can become very different.

 To maintain a fresh and engaging approach that will keep people coming back for more, you will always need to pay attention to their latest interests, and important issues and developments.